apecloud/kubeblocks/docs/user_docs/kubeblocks-for-apecloud-mysql/configuration/configuration.md

 :::note

-Just in case you cannot find the configuration file of your cluster, you can switch to the `kbcli` tab and use relavant commands to view the current configuration file of a cluster.
+Just in case you cannot find the configuration file of your cluster, you can switch to the `kbcli` tab and use relevant commands to view the current configuration file of a cluster.

 :::